Lucía González (gymnast, born 2006)

 Lucía González (born 12 February 2006) is a Spanish rhythmic gymnast.
 She represents Spain in international competitions.
+On national level, she is a two-time (2025, 2026) Spanish national all-around bronze medalist.

 Career

 Junior

 In 2019 González was selected for the 1st junior World Championship in Moscow, where she was 7th in teams and 36th with clubs, her only apparatus.
 That year she also won bronze with rope and clubs at the Spanish Championships.
 In September she was confirmed in the national team for two more years, and then competed at the Mediterranean Games in Cagliari, Italy where she was 2nd with the team along Salma Solaun, Teresa Gorospe and Irene Martínez, winning gold with clubs.

 In December 2020, after the season stalled due to COVID-19 outbreak, she was crowned national champion among juniors.
 In 2021 she was confirmed in the national team.

 Senior

-González became a senior in 2022, debuting at the World Cup in Sofia, being 28th in the All-Around, 30th with hoop, 31st with ball, 31st with clubs and 17th with ribbon.
+González became a senior in 2022, debuting at the World Cup in Sofia, being 28th in the all-around, 30th with hoop, 31st with ball, 31st with clubs and 17th with ribbon.

 In January 2023, Lucía was selected for the national team's training camp in Gran Canaria along Patricia Pérez, Irene Martínez, Valeria Márquez, Inés Bergua, Mireia Martínez, Andrea Fernández, Nerea Moreno, Salma Solaun, Ana Arnau and individuals Polina Berezina, Teresa Gorospe and Alba Bautista.
 She then competed at World Challenge Cup in Portimão, taking 15th place overall, 16th with hoop, 17th with ball, 4th with clubs and 19th with ribbon.

 In 2025, she started her season at the World Cup in Sofia, finishing 20th in the All-Around, 18th with hoop, 7th with ball, 27th with clubs and 42nd with ribbon.
 A week later won gold in all-Around at a tournament in Ourense.
 In May, she took part in the World Challenge Cup in Portimão where she won her first medals in that competition, bronze with clubs and silver with ribbon.
 In June, Lucia represented Spain together with Daniela Pico at the 2025 European Championships in Tallinn, Estonia.
 She placed 12th in all-around final.
 In July, she won bronze medal in all-around at Spanish National Championships behind Daniela Picó.
 On July 25-27, she competed at the Cluj-Napoca World Challenge Cup and finished 17th in the all-around.
 She took 5th place in hoop and 7th in clubs final.
 In August, she was selected to represent Spain alongside Alba Bautista at the 2025 World Championships in Rio de Janeiro, Brazil.
+She took 24th place in all-around qualifications and 8th place in team competition together with senior group.

+In 2026, she competed at Grand Prix Thiais and took 5th place with clubs and 9th place with hoop.
+She competed at World Cup Baku and took 18th place in all-around.
+In June, she won bronze medal in all-around at the 2026 Spanish national championships behind Alba Bautista and Daniela Picó.